 Funny thing how inspiration strikes from a craving.
 But this wasn’t just a craving, it was a major longing.
 Besides the fact there’d been a giant cabbage head in our CSA, I had a ton of it on hand.
 I knew it was time to experiment with a stuffed cabbage soup.

 A few years ago, I blogged about Mushroom Stuffed Cabbage Rolls and I absolutely love this recipe, but it’s a bit of work and definitely not weeknight appropriate.
 So I turned that recipe into a umami filled lentil-mushroom vegetarian cabbage soup.
 This stuffed cabbage roll soup is rich and hearty and oh so satisfying during the coldest of days.

 Quick Guide: How to Make Vegetarian Cabbage Mushroom Soup

 I took all the ingredients from my mushroom stuffed cabbage roll recipe and put each one into this hearty vegetarian cabbage roll soup!
 And seriously, it couldn’t be easier (see recipe card for details).

 - First, rehydrate the porcini mushrooms.
-Drain, reserving the broth and chop the porcini.
+Then drain, reserving the broth and chop the porcini.

 - Next, sear the crimini/baby bella mushrooms in a bit of olive oil.